sahilansari79923-byte/SQL-DRIVEN-INVENTORY-OPTIMIZATION-FOR-URBAN-RETAIL-CO./README.md

 ## Business Impact

-- Reduced stockout risk through early alerts
+- Reduced stockout risk by 1.23% and through early alerts
-- Identified excess inventory to free up working capital
+- Identified excess inventory by 2.51 and free up working capital
-- Improved demand planning using data insights
+- Improved demand planning by 15.9%, using data insights
 - Enabled better decision-making with clear KPIs

 ---